hexydec/jslite/README.md

 ## Description

-Designed to compliment [HTMLdoc](http://githubcom/hexydec/htmldoc), this program is capable of performing very simple and fast minification of Javascript, and is aimed at removing whitespace and comments from inline Javascripts within an HTML file.
+Designed to compliment [HTMLdoc](http://github.com/hexydec/htmldoc), JSlite is a Javascript compiler and minifier, designed for minifying inline Javascript on the fly.
+It can also be used for compressing larger documents.

-The software is implemented as a compiler to make sure it is reliable, and comes with a full test suite.
+The software is implemented as a compiler to ensure reliable, and comes with a full test suite.

 ## Usage